doctrine/orm/CONTRIBUTING.md

 ## Travis

 We automatically run your pull request through [Travis CI](http://www.travis-ci.org) against SQLite, MySQL and PostgreSQL.
-If you break the tests, we cannot merge your code.
+If you break the tests, we cannot merge your code, so please make sure that your code is working before opening up a Pull-Request.

 ## DoctrineBot, Tickets and Jira